-Load External JAR Libraries in Scripts
+Loading External JAR Libraries in Scripts

-function allows your script to dynamically load and use external Java .jar
+The importLib function allows your script to dynamically load and use external Java .jar libraries placed inside the plugin’s Libs folder.

 This is useful for accessing additional Java classes or APIs not included by default in the server or plugin environment.